-Power of Attorney Apostille - South Africa
+Power of Attorney Apostille Service

 In South Africa, A power of attorney is a written document that a person/company uses to give authority to another person to represent or act on his behalf.
 This power can extend to business, legal or private affairs..
 These documents are typically created when matters are taking place overseas when the person giving the Power is unable to attend.
 Usually these documents are signed in the presence of a South African Notary Public.